Menopause & The Gut Microbiome

 - During perimenopause, our gut microbiome appears to gets disrupted by fluctuating oestrogen levels, including the composition of bacteria.

-- Increased levels of specific bacteria have been linked to inflammatory reactions in some types of tissues which can cause increase insulin resistance, weakening of the bones (osteopenia), and may increase risk of Alzheimers Disease.
+- Increased levels of specific bacteria have been linked to inflammatory reactions in some types of tissues which can cause i

 - Certain gut bacteria are also involved in the production of short chain fatty acids, which allows us to digest and break down fibre.
 If this diversity is disrupted, it may make digesting certain fibre-rich foods (vegetables, pulses, lentils) a lot harder, leading to wind and bloating.